loading...

 structural complexities that come with waterfront living.

 The first consideration is flood risk.
 Properties located in designated flood zones are subject to both regulatory requirements and higher insurance premiums.
-Buyers should consult FEMA flood maps and local
+Buyers should consult FEMA flood maps and local zoning regulations to understand

 •